poole/hyde/docs/6.0.0/complete.md

 : Must be identical to the key used in the blog's front matter, i.e. if you use `categories: [jekyll]` or `tags:       [jekyll]`, the `slug` must be `jekyll`.
 Normally the slug is derived from the title, but since it is used to find all posts that belong to a certain tag or category, it is recommended that you set it explicitly.

 `description`
 : A medium-length description, used on the tag or category's detail page as meta description and shown in a message box below the title.
-[Demo]({{ "/tag/hyde" | relative_url }}).

 `image`
 : Will be used as fallback for all pages that belong to that category or tag.